p2p-today/protocol/README.rst

 This document is meant to describe a peer-to-peer networking protocol that can be reasonably implemented in any popular language.
 Its principle goals are

-1. Must work with nodes which can only initiate connections ✓
+1. Must work with nodes which can only initiate connections (done)

-    1. Caveat: at least one node must be able to accept connections ✓
+    1. Caveat: at least one node must be able to accept connections (done)

-2. Must be capable of network-wide broadcasts ✓
+2. Must be capable of network-wide broadcasts (done)

-    1. Must scale better than O(N^2) ✓
+    1. Must scale better than O(N^2) (done)
-    2. Lag factor (compared to hub-and-spoke) must be < O(N) ✓
+    2. Lag factor (compared to hub-and-spoke) must be < O(N) (done)

-3. Must be capable of broadcasting only to direct peers ✓
+3. Must be capable of broadcasting only to direct peers (done)
-4. Must be capable of sending messages to specific nodes ✓
+4. Must be capable of sending messages to specific nodes (done)

-    1. And be able to optionally encrypt it (opt-in or opt-out) ✓
+    1. And be able to optionally encrypt it (opt-in or opt-out) (done)

-5. Should have public keys as address ✓
+5. Should have public keys as address (done)
-6. Should be able to support a `Kademlia`_-like distributed hash table ✓
+6. Should be able to support a `Kademlia`_-like distributed hash table (done)

     1. This table should be able to have locks
     2. This table should be able to support atomic changes
     3. This table should be able to support diff-based changes

 #####
 Notes